 “Our missions and values are a perfect match.” said Ted Bouras, Director of Admissions for the new Prescott College graduate program who led the partnership effort.
 City Year is an education focused, nonprofit organization that unites young people of all backgrounds for a year of full-time service to keep students in school and on track to graduation.
 Corps members serve in one U.S. location for the duration of their service year.
 City Year operates in more than 20 U.S. locations and with two international affiliates in Johannesburg, South Africa and London, England.
 Click on the following link to learn more about the Prescott College/City Year Fellowship program: http://alumni.cityyear.org/?Prescott.

 "There is natural alignment between the City Year experience and the mission of Prescott College's M.A. in Social justice and Human Rights program," says Sean McDevitt, City Year's Senior Director of Alumni and Career Services.
 "Our graduates will be able to integrate the lessons and perspectives from their service year with the social theories, analytics and field-based learning of human rights challenges through this unique master's program.
 As alumni of Prescott College and City Year, these dedicated leaders will have the skills and training to deepen their impact in communities across the nation and world."

-About the On-Campus Master of Arts program in Social Justice and Human Rights
+About the Resident Master of Arts program in Social Justice and Human Rights

-The Master of Arts degree in Social Justice and Human Rights*, our first on-campus graduate program, is designed to prepare students to tackle injustice and inequality--economic, social, political and environmental.
+The Master of Arts degree in Social Justice and Human Rights*, our first resident graduate program, is designed to prepare students to tackle injustice and inequality--economic, social, political and environmental.

 The curriculum enables the development of the practical and analytical skills, experiences, and connections required to collaborate toward social justice at all levels.
 Areas of concentration within the program include: human rights advocacy and research, grassroots community organizing, and strategic media and communications.